silktie296/silktie296.github.io/_posts/2024-03-16-using-youtube-dl.md

 ### Creating a Batch Script to utilize with Plex

-If you are hosting a Plex Media Server, you can access media files anywhere you can download Plex (which includes on mobile and most Smart TVs).
+If you are hosting a Plex Media Server, you can access media files anywhere you can download Plex (which includes mobile and most Smart TVs).

 This is handy if you have a backlog of YouTube videos that you'd like to watch on TV without advertisements.